1378293285/gits0627/readme.md

-git is version system
+git is version system.
-git is version system
+git is version system.
-git is a mutable index called stage
+git is a mutable index called stage.